Karim Shariff is the Vice Chairman of Teneo Capital in Dubai.

-In 2005, Mr. Shariff established the Saffron Scholarship Fund, a permanently endowed scholarship fund at Amherst College—whose aim is to improve the access, depth, breadth, and quality of education afforded to Indian students while encouraging them at the outset to return with that newfound knowledge to India and to make an impact.
+In 2005, Mr. Shariff established the Saffron Scholarship Fund, a permanently endowed scholarship fund at Amherst College, whose aim is to improve the access, depth, breadth, and quality of education afforded to Indian students while encouraging them at the outset to return with that newfound knowledge to India and to make an impact.

 Mr. Shariff speaks four languages, enjoys photography, creative writing, African art, and plays tennis.
-He lives between Dubai and New York with his wife and two children.